tnoff/discord-bot/docs/music.md

 ## Youtube Playlist Enablement

-You can pass [Youtube API Key](https://developers.google.com/youtube/v3/getting-started) credentials to the config to allow for Youtube playlists to be given as input.
+You can pass [Youtube API Key](https://developers.google.com/Youtube/v3/getting-started) credentials to the config to allow for Youtube playlists to be given as input.
 This will request all of the video Ids in the playlist and download all of them to the queue.

 You can pass Youtube API credentials into the config:

 ```
 music:
-  youtube_api_key: secret-youtube-api-key
+  Youtube_api_key: secret-Youtube-api-key
 ```

 ## Multi Video Input Shuffles